MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Server restart time after updates

-Sometimes servers can take longer than expected to restart after you install updates.
-Windows Admin Center cluster deployment checks the server restart state periodically to make sure the restart succeeds.
-However, if you try to restart the server manually without cluster deployment active, then Windows Admin Center can't capture the server state.
+At times, servers may take longer than anticipated to restart after installing updates.
+To determine if the server has restarted successfully, the Windows Admin Center cluster deployment wizard periodically checks the server's restart state.
+However, if the user manually restarts the server outside of the wizard, the wizard is unable to capture the server state in a suitable manner.

-To work around this issue, close the cluster deployment feature before manually restarting the server.
-Once you've restarted the server, you can open cluster deployment again.
+To work around this issue, close the cluster deployment wizard before manually restarting the server.
+Once you've restarted the server, you can open the cluster deployment wizard again.

 ### Storage error after deleting a cluster

-If you delete a cluster, you can encounter an error if you haven't cleared the storage pools from the deleted cluster yet.
+If you delete a cluster, you can encounter an error if you haven't cleared the storage pools from the deleted cluster.
 The deleted cluster object locks the storage pools, so you must manually clear the pools.

 If you've already encountered this error message, here's how to clear the deleted cluster object from the storage pools: